Cabcharge, Ignorants, Racists and Exclusive dealing and third line forcing (s47)

 Kingsley,

+I have asked drivers to fax me copies of dockets that they felt were unfairly rejected and to date have received only one (Geoff Coates').
 At the docket exchange at Auburn I have been shown a number of rejected dockets, of other drivers, which I would have been inclined to reject too, most were higher than I would have expected.

 Mr Finlay (and also David Cicurel, AAMI accounts Manager, 8925 9360 who is junior to MF) has been sympathetic to the unfairness of banning taxi plate numbers (punishing all and future drivers) where fraud was suspected by just one previous driver of that plate.
 I am hopeful that the bans will be refined to drivers' authority numbers, only.